rmbolger/Posh-ACME/docs/Functions/Install-PACertificate.md

 ## Description

-This can be used instead of the -Install parameter on New-PACertificate to import a certificate with more configurable options.
+This can be used instead of the `-Install` parameter on `New-PACertificate` to import a certificate with additional options.

 ## Examples

-### Example 1
+### Example 1: Import Current Certificate

 ```powershell
 Install-PACertificate